-(1) forty percent to the Department of Forests, Parks and Recreation;
+(1) 40 percent to the Department of Forests, Parks and Recreation;

-(2) twenty percent for providing grants to municipalities and nonprofit agencies;
+(2) 20 percent for providing grants to municipalities and nonprofit agencies;

-(b) The agency of transportation shall endeavor to purchase railroads over which rail service has been discontinued which then may be retained for transportation use or leased to the agency of natural resources for management as trails.
+(b) The Agency of Transportation shall endeavor to purchase railroads over which rail service has been discontinued that then may be retained for transportation use or leased to the Agency of Natural Resources for management as trails.
 (Added 1993, No. 211 (Adj.
 Sess.), § 28.)

 § 448.
 Landowner liability